We Bare Bears: The Movie: Release

-Cartoon Network announced the film on May 30, 2019, after the conclusion of the series' fourth season finale and final episode, alongside an untitled spin-off series focusing on the Bears as cubs.
+Cartoon Network announced the film on May 30, 2019, after the conclusion of the series' fourth season finale and final episode, alongside a then-untitled spin-off series We Baby Bears, which focuses on the Bears as cubs.
 In January 2020, a short preview of the film was shown during the 2020 SF Sketchfest.
 On May 21, 2020, the film's trailer was presented by the series' lead voice actors Eric Edelstein, Bobby Moynihan, and Demetri Martin through a Zoom conference.
 Originally scheduled to be released by Warner Bros.
 Home Entertainment on June 8, 2020, We Bare Bears: The Movie was released in select North American digital viewing platforms on June 30, 2020 (Amazon Prime Video had accidentally released the movie on the original date before pulling it until the intended date shortly after), and premiered on Cartoon Network on September 7, 2020.
 The DVD was released on September 8, 2020.
 Bonus features includes an audio commentary, animatics, deleted scenes and more.
 When the film released on Cartoon Network, it was watched by 458,000 viewers.

 In Southeast Asia, the film was released on Cartoon Network on September 12, 2020 and it was simulcast on Boomerang, Oh!K, Warner TV, HBO, and HBO Family.